-- A.1.
-This code applies to liquid measures; that is, to rigid measures of capacity designed for general and repeated use in the measurement of liquids. - A.2.
-The code does not apply to test measures or other volumetric standards. - A.3.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies to liquid measures; that is, to rigid measures of capacity designed for general and repeated use in the measurement of liquids.

+A.2. - The code does not apply to test measures or other volumetric standards.